Participant Application Guidelines

-In advance of the host-stated deadline, detailed photos of the actual finished panel you wish to exhibit must be emailed to the host for review by a committee of Board members.
+Your first time exhibiting is also part of your application.
+In advance of the host-stated deadline, detailed photos of the actual finished panel you wish to exhibit must be emailed to the host for review.

 Your exhibition panel should display your mastery of technique.
-Show your best work.
+It must be a finished piece, of your best, most confident work.
 Sometimes the Salon has a theme which may inspire your painting.

 You should also allow yourself time to observe other artists, participate in discussions, or work on the group mural or other group project.

 It is important for Salon participants to maintain a professional level of decorum at all times.
 Undesirable or offensive behavior that is damaging to the image of Salon and its contributing sponsors cannot be tolerated.
 Complaints brought to the Board of such behavior, will result in a probationary period imposed on the offending participant.

-Types of work found at the Salon
+Decorative Painting Techniques: Types of work found at the Salon

 Kim Dokka - 2010